Multiple types of awards and recognitions will be offered. Details to come.

 - 2016 Managing Invasive Species research checklist

-- 2019 Mass Envirothon Community Award Summary
+- 2019 Mass Envirothon Community Research & Action Awards Summary

-- 2018 Mass Envirothon Community Award Summary
+- 2018 Mass Envirothon Community Research & Action Awards Summary

-- 2017 Mass Envirothon Community Award Summary
+- 2017 Mass Envirothon Community Research & Action Awards Summary

 For more information on the Mass Envirothon Community Awards, past and present, contact: Will Snyder, wsnyder@umass.edu